tiozzom4tteo/tiozzom4tteo/README.md

 ### Hi there 👋
-- I’m a Computer Science student at @University of Padua
+- I’m a Computer Science student at University of Padua

 - I love travelling, specially with my motorbike 🏍️